 What is the difference between Static and Dynamic IP addresses?

 A Static IP address is assigned to your device and it doesn’t change.
 Dynamic IP addresses are assigned by DHCP servers and can be changed.
 Static IP addresses are easy to set up and is a great option in case you are hosting a website.
 A dynamic IP address is not a great option if you are hosting an email server or website since it’s always changing.

 Static IP addresses make it easier to work remotely using a VPN, while a dynamic IP address may limit remote access as it keeps changing.

-Does static IP increase internet speed?
+Does static IP increase internet speed in Australia?

 This answers your what is a static IP address query.
-Static IP addresses are often super convenient for many purposes, including remote access.
+Static IP addresses are often super convenient for many purposes, including remote access in Australia.
 Back your static IP up with a VPN and enjoy a completely encrypted connection without your ISP knowing what you’re doing over the internet.
 VPNs like ExpressVPN are our top recommendation.
 It offers a 3-month free subscription on its 12-month plan so users can enjoy its services at a discount.